Are you asking yourself the following questions about water leaking or water dripping from your boiler?

 The same study also provided evidence that boilers tend to break at a certain point through the year.

 The majority break down in…January.

 That’s right, in the middle of winter, at the exact time when you want your boiler to work.
 This is probably because your boiler is used more at this time.

-So, now that you agree boilers are indeed fascinating, let’s move onto leaks.
-They’re quite interesting too albeit a complete nuisance.
+So, now that you agree boilers are indeed fascinating, let’s move onto the questions you are asking yourself about leaks.

 Unfortunately, this can mean your boiler is due for a replacement.
 If you’re lucky, you may just require a repair.